Long Term Care

 Walsh EG, et al. Potentially avoidable hospitalizations of dually eligible Medicare and Medicaid beneficiaries from nursing facility and Home- and Community-Based Services waiver programs.
 J Am Geriatr Soc.
 2012 May;60(5):821-9.
 PMID: 22458363.

 People with dementia can sometimes be disruptive, behaving aggressively and resisting personal care.
-There is often a reason for the behaviour (pain, for example) and identifying and addressing the causes can make drug treatment unnecessary.
-When drug treatment is chosen, antipsychotic medicines are often prescribed, but they provide limited benefit and can cause serious harm, including premature death.
+There is often a reason for the behaviour (pain, for example), and identifying and addressing the causes can make drug treatment unnecessary.
+When drug treatment is chosen, antipsychotic medicines are often prescribed, but they provide limited benefits and can cause serious harm, including premature death.
 These medications should be limited to cases where non-drug measures have already been tried and failed and the patients are a threat to themselves or others.
-When an antipsychotic has been prescribed, frequent review and attempts at reduction or discontinuation must be done to reduce harm.
+When an antipsychotic has been prescribed, frequent reviews and attempts at reduction or discontinuation must be done to reduce harm.

 Brodaty H, et al. Meta-analysis of nonpharmacological interventions for neuropsychiatric symptoms of dementia.
 Am J Psychiatry.
 2012 Sep;169(9):946-53.
 PMID: 22952073.